noah-nuebling/redirection-service/README.md

     - Used in the GitHub Readme (as of 07.09.2024).
 Not sure it makes sense to use redirection-service, since I feel it's unlikely we'll move this or make it localizable.
   - `mmf-version-2-vs-3`: Feature comparison between MMF 2 and 3.
 Takes `&locale=` param.
   - `mmf-apply-for-refund` Form where users can apply for a refund.
     - As of [Sep 2024], this drafts an email to me, prefilled with some questions.
+  - `mmf-apply-for-milkshake-license` Form where users that have 'bought me a milkshake' before, can get a free license.
+    - As of [Aug 2025], this drafts an email to me, prefilled with some instructions.
+    - Historical context: [Aug 2025] Before this, we just told people to write an email with 'Free License' in the subject, in the Acknowledgements, the Readme, and in the 3.0.0 update notes – but almost nobody did that.
+We also didn't include a link to my email htere (IIRC, cause I didn't wanna leak it to webcrawlers).
+Maybe the friction was too high.
+Now, with the redirection service, we can make the experience much nicer.
+Not sure if it's too late.
 - **MMF Feedback:**
   - `mmf-feedback` General feedback form.
 Takes `&locale=` param.
 (As of [Jul 2025], this will have the MMF Feedback Assistant take you to the feature-request page.)
       - [Aug 2024] Locale params aren't yet supported by the feedback assistant but we should already pass the locale in for once we add locale support.